OjasMor/Traffic_Light_Classifier/README.md

 <a id='task7'></a>
 ### (IMPLEMENTATION): Create a brightness feature that uses HSV color space

 A function that takes in an RGB image and returns a 1D feature vector and/or single value that will help classify an image of a traffic light.
-The only requirement is that this function should apply an HSV colorspace transformation, the rest is up to you.
+The only requirement is that this function should apply an HSV colorspace transformation, the rest is up to us.

 From this feature, we should be able to estimate an image's label and classify it as either a red, green, or yellow traffic light.
-We may also define helper functions if they simplify your code.
+We may also define helper functions if they simplify our code.

 ```python